onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Evaluation, curation & labelling
 ██████████████████████████████████████████████████████████████████

 > "“What is the new literacy of the 21st Century?”
-My answer is that the new literacy is “evaluation”." - [The Wellbeing Economy, by Jordan Hall](https://medium.com/emergent-culture/the-wellbeing-economy-89c67b625ac2#.gp23w8db2:~:text=%E2%80%9CWhat%20is%20the%20new%20literacy%20of%20the%2021st%20Century%3F%E2%80%9D%20My%20answer%20is%20that%20is%20that%20the%20new%20literacy%20is%20%E2%80%9Cevaluation%E2%80%9D.)

-> "It is my proposition that the ability to provide honest and discerning evaluation of your experiences is going to become a primary economic contribution in the 21st Century." - [The Wellbeing Economy, by Jordan Hall](https://medium.com/emergent-culture/the-wellbeing-economy-89c67b625ac2#.gp23w8db2:~:text=It%20is%20my%20proposition%20that%20the%20ability%20to%20provide%20honest%20and%20discerning%20evaluation%20of%20your%20experiences%20is%20going%20to%20become%20a%20primary%20economic%20contribution%20in%20the%2021st%20Century.)
+My answer is that the new literacy is “evaluation”...
+It is my proposition that the ability to provide honest and discerning evaluation of your experiences is going to become a primary economic contribution in the 21st Century." - [The Wellbeing Economy, by Jordan Hall](https://medium.com/emergent-culture/the-wellbeing-economy-89c67b625ac2)

 > "If we can activate individuals to surface and share the products that they think are special (worthy, important) and/or would “swear by” — depending on their idiosyncratic values — and to invest some time and energy in crafting rich media expressions of these products, we can do to “Leviathan” what Wikipedia did to Britannica." - [A Theoretical Case for “Swell”, by Jordan Hall](https://medium.com/swell-considerations/a-theoretical-case-for-swell-112cbfca4cf4#:~:text=if%20we%20can,did%20to%20Britannica.)